jguhlin/AnnoQC/book/src/ideas.md

 * Exon fuses and splits
 * % Nucleotides found (via kmers)
 * % AA's found (via kmers)
+* Maybe use clusters?
+Diamond DeepClust?
+Looks like a good idea!
+Then can exceed the 10 most significant hits

 ### Ideas for Speed
 * ECS dataflow